What Real Candidates Wish They Knew Before the NPPE

 P.Eng. candidate, Saskatchewan

-"Everyone kept saying time would be tight but honestly it wasn't bad for me.
-I think it's because I'd done so many timed practice exams that I had a rhythm going in.
-Read the scenario, cross out the two wrong ones, pick between what's left, next.
-I flagged maybe 15 and came back at the end.
-Still had 20 minutes left which really calmed my nerves."
+"Everyone said time would be tight but it wasn't bad for me.
+I'd done a bunch of timed practice exams on easyNPPE so I had a rhythm going in.
+Read the scenario, cross out two wrong ones, pick between what's left, next.
+Finished with 20 minutes to spare."

 Takeaway: Time pressure is only a problem if you have not practiced under timed conditions.
 Build the rhythm before exam day.